I have been working on a big project for many months called Tea Share and in the process, I switched to SvelteKit from Next.js.

 {/each}

-The code looks fine & simple, but actually, this is wrong.
+The code looks fine on the surface, but actually, this is wrong.
 Svelte’s templating language doesn’t have support for type assertions.
-You might think its ok, but its also really annoying to manage.
-And this is not just type assertions, many TS features are NOT POSSIBLE in Svelte.
+You might think it’s alright, but it’s also really annoying in certain places.
+And it’s not just type assertions, many TypeScript features are slightly nerfed in Svelte.

-I still love using React, its still my favourite framework over Svelte.
-But for my apps, it really depends.
-If I am building a really big project, Svelte is the new way for me.
-Its accessibility and performance is all I need for a big production-grade app (Like Tea Share) But React is evolving rapidly and I expect more improvements in performance in the future.
-If I was given the choice of React vs Svelte for a non-performance critical app, I would choose React any day over Svelte.
+I still love using React.
+I don’t know if it’s Stockholm Syndrome, but its still my favourite framework along with Svelte.
+If I am building a large project, Svelte is the new way for me.
+Its accessibility and performance is all I need for a big production-grade app But React is evolving rapidly and I expect more improvements in performance in the future.
+Also, sometimes, we need to put food on the table right?
+I guess this is the only reason React is still popular nowadays.